Bodev13/conduit-fullstack-app/README.md

 ### Prerequisites

-- Docker & Docker Compose installed
+- Docker (with Docker Compose plugin) installed

 ## Table of Contents